OldManUmby/Sundered-Shadows/Manuscript/99-BackCover.md

 <!--Add Back Cover design-->

 Immerse yourself in a rich tapestry of the dark and fantastical, where ancient prophecies whisper through forgotten ruins, and secret things lurk in the shadows.
-Whether you seek to sunder evil, uncover hidden truths, or survive the unforgiving dangers of the night, *Sundered Shadows* offers an environment ripe for exploration and adventure.
+Whether you seek to sunder evil, uncover hidden truths, or survive the unforgiving dangers of the night, *Sundered Shadows* offers an environment ripe for adventure, danger, exploration, and glory!

-In *Sundered Shadows*, you are not bound by the constraints of the rules.
-Here, imagination knows no bounds, and your choices will shape your character's fate and the world they inhabit.

-*Sundered Shadows* attempts to bring a minimalistic ruleset designed for storytelling and action flow yet allows for remarkable detail with many character features and gear options.
-By its very nature, this ruleset is a non-tactical "theatre of the mind" game, meaning it runs a bit looser and faster than other number-crunching game systems.
-Although maps and miniatures can be utilized, most game aids are deliberately minimal.
+*Sundered Shadows* is a return to non-tactical, theatre-of-the-mind gameplay. *Sundered Shadows* is a rules-lite, d20-based system designed for storytelling, danger, and action flow, and yet allows for a sundry of character features, gear, and supplemental rules. *Sundered Shadows* runs fast and loose, and although maps and miniatures can be utilized, most game aids are minimal.

-*Sundered Shadows* is a roleplaying game of minimal rules using classical d20 mechanics. *Sundered Shadows* rests upon the concepts of better storytelling and heightened action with fewer rules and dice rolls.

 ### Game Features

-***Classic Approach.*** *Sundered Shadows* is a classic d20-based roleplaying game.
-As such, this ruleset utilizes standard ability arrays and familiar concepts such as `armor class, hit points, saving throws, proficiencies`, and much more.
+***Old School Renaissance.*** *Sundered Shadows* is styled in the classic nature of early roleplaying games.
+As such, this ruleset utilizes the standard ability arrays and familiar concepts of many classic roleplaying games.

+***Theatre-of-the-Mind.*** *Sundered Shadows* is a return to the non-tactical, back-and-forth, cinematic environment where everything in-game is wholly imagined, taking place in the minds of the players and the gamemaster.

-***Modern Mechanics.*** *Sundered Shadows* employs a plethora of community hacks derived from other modern OSR systems, such as `damage resistance for armor, injury thresholds, additional levels of proficiency`, and much more.
+***Modern Mechanics.*** *Sundered Shadows* employs a plethora of community hacks derived from our creativity and that of other OSR system creators, both classic and modern.
+Here we pay tribute to those systems and their designers.

-***Streamlined Ruleset.*** *Sundered Shadows* improves action economy by removing unnecessary elements and mechanics which slow gameplay, such as performance-based damage, <!--Add more Streamlines here-->, and much more.
+***Streamlined Ruleset.*** *Sundered Shadows* improves the action economy by removing unnecessary elements and combining many game mechanics that hamper the creative process and impede gameplay.

-***Campaign Neutral.*** *Sundered Shadows* is a guideline designed to be utilized in any fantasy world the gamemaster can imagine or create; thus, gamesters are encouraged to fill in any missing details with their worldbuilding elements.
+***Campaign Neutral.*** *Sundered Shadows* is a guidebook designed for any fantasy world the gamemaster can imagine or create.
+Gamesters are encouraged to fill in any missing details with their worldbuilding elements.

-==WORK IN PROGRESS==